The Characteristics Of A Good School

 - A good school improves other schools and cultural organizations it’s connected with.

-- A good school understands the relationship between curiosity, inquiry, and last human change.
+- A good school understands the relationship between curiosity, inquiry, and lasting human change.

 - A good school makes certain that every single student and family feels welcome and understood on equal terms.